GermainVivierArdisson/CF-OPT/README.md

 Many experimental settings and parts of the code are adapted from the PyEPO repository https://github.com/khalil-research/PyEPO by __Bo Tang__, __Elias B.__ and __Khalil__.

+For the shortest paths on Warcraft maps structured learning pipeline, we use [this dataset](https://edmond.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.YJCQ5S), which was randomly generated from the Warcraft II tileset and used in Vlastelica, Marin, et al. "Differentiation of Blackbox Combinatorial Solvers".

 ## Presentation
 Optimization layers in deep neural networks have gained popularity in structured learning, significantly improving the state of the art across various applications.
 However, these pipelines often lack interpretability due to their composition of two opaque layers: a highly non-linear prediction model (such as a deep neural network) and an optimization layer (typically a complex black-box solver).